The Weeknd: 2016–2019: Starboy and My Dear Melancholy,

+2019–2021: After Hours and Super Bowl LV halftime show

 On November 24, 2019, Tesfaye teased his single "Blinding Lights" through a Mercedes-Benz commercial.
 On November 27, he released "Heartless" as the lead single from his fourth studio album.
 The song debuted at number thirty-two on the Billboard Hot 100 and peaked at number one, making it Tesfaye's fourth number-one single.
 "Blinding Lights" was released two days after the release of "Heartless" on November 29.
 The single debuted at number eleven on the Billboard Hot 100 and peaked at number one, making it Tesfaye's fifth number-one single.
 "Blinding Lights" would then go on to become the first song in the chart's history to hold a spot in the top ten for an entire year.
-It also became the longest charting song on the Hot 100 of all-time at 90 weeks, ending the week of September 11, 2021.
+It also became the longest charting song by a solo artist on the Hot 100 at 90 weeks, ending the week of September 11, 2021.
 On November 23, 2021, "Blinding Lights" was ranked as the #1 Greatest Hot 100 Hit of All Time by Billboard, surpassing "The Twist" by Chubby Checker.
-On January 1, 2023 it became the most streamed song on Spotify with 3.3 billion streams.
+On January 1, 2023, it became the most streamed song on Spotify with 3.3 billion streams.

 On February 19, 2020, Tesfaye revealed that his fourth studio album would be titled After Hours, and would be released on March 20.
 He also released the album's title track as a promotional single.
 On March 7, he made his third appearance as a musical guest on Saturday Night Live, alongside actor Daniel Craig.
 On the show, he performed "Blinding Lights" and debuted the track "Scared to Live".
 Tesfaye released the album's third single "In Your Eyes" on March 24.
 The track peaked at number sixteen on the Billboard Hot 100.

 Upon release, After Hours debuted atop the Billboard 200, earning 444,000 units, marking Tesfaye's fourth consecutive number-one album.
-It became the most streamed R&B album of all-time, surpassing Tesfaye's own Starboy.
+It became the most streamed R&B album of all time, surpassing Tesfaye's own Starboy.
 In the album's first charting week, Tesfaye also became the first artist to lead the Billboard 200, Billboard Hot 100, Billboard Artist 100, Hot 100 Songwriters and Hot 100 Producers charts simultaneously, and repeated his lead the following week.
 The deluxe version of After Hours was released on March 29, 2020, and contained the tracks "Nothing Compares", "Missed You" and "Final Lullaby".